 About

 Driven by a passion for discovery and interdisciplinary research, I aim to contribute to the frontier of AI applications in science and societal challenges.
+I am mainly interested in leveraging large language models’ reasoning capabilities for real-world scientific discovery.
 In addition to my research, I enjoy collaborating on innovative projects and sharing insights through publications and public engagement.

 Current Research Project